-Located on Northwest Highway in the heart of its namesake community, Edison Park features a quaint, historic fieldhouse that serves primarily as a community and cultural arts center.
+Located on Northwest Highway in the heart of its namesake community, Edison Park is 0.84 acres and features a quaint, historic fieldhouse that serves primarily as a community and cultural arts center.
 Edison Park offers such art classes as: mixed media, drawing, painting, and ceramics.

 The park serves a large number of preschool-age children with programs such as storytime, crafts, as well as Moms, Pops & Tots, an interactive class that involves the parent and child.
 With its outdoor, soft-surface playground, Edison Park entertains the little ones with their popular and affordable 6-week summer play camp.